Are you doing what you want to do?

 Are you going in the direction you want to go?

 Are you making decisions about where your life is going?

-There are several possible answers to these questions.
-You may not be doing what you want to do, but you are moving in the direction of getting there.
-If you are not moving in the direction you want to be then the question is are you in charge of where you are going.
+There are several answers to these questions.
+You may not be doing what you want to do, but you are moving in the right direction.
+If you are not moving in the direction you want to be, then the question is, are you in charge of where you are going.